It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 This walk is wheel chair accessible but there is a slope up to Parliament Buildings.

-Full details and booking arrangements are given on the Walk Wellington website.
+Full details and booking arrangements are given on the Passengers on Cruise Ships page on the Walk Wellington website.

 If you wish, you can book now by following the booking button on this page.